tomjaguarpaw/blog.poisson.chat/posts/2018-06-06-hlists-dependent-haskell.md

 In the `False` branch, we call `get` on the tail, which requires a `Get a bs` constraint.
-We could add it to the context (`(???)` above), but that would imply a traversal of the whole type, whereas the behavior of the previous implementations was to stop as soon as we found the element we are looking for.
+We could add it to the context (`(???)` above), but that would imply a traversal of the whole type list, whereas the behavior of the previous implementations was to stop as soon as we found the element we are looking for.

 One way to view this problem is that the type of `_If` doesn't encode the